Endangered Primate Rescue Center

-Endangered Primate Rescue Center (Vietnamese: Trung tâm cứu hộ linh trưởng nguy cấp) (also known as EPRC Vietnam) is located in Cuc Phuong National Park, Ninh Binh province, in Vietnam's Red River Delta.
+Endangered Primate Rescue Center (Vietnamese: Trung tâm cứu hộ linh trưởng nguy cấp) (also known as EPRC Vietnam) is located in Cúc Phương National Park, Ninh Bình Province, in Vietnam's Red River Delta.

 The center is one of the first animal rescue centers in Vietnam and one of the largest primate rescue centers in Southeast Asia.
 It is a non-profit project aiming at rescuing, rehabilitation, breeding, research and conservation of endangered primate species in Vietnam.

 History

 In 1991, Tilo Nadler came to Vietnam to make a documentary film about Delacour's Langur.
 On this trip, he saw the threats that endangered primate species were facing.
 In 1992, Frankfurt Zoological Society called for help from specialists to perform a langur conservation project in Vietnam and Tilo Nadler volunteered for this project.

-Starting from March 1993, Tilo Nadler built EPRC Vietnam and became the Director of the rescue center in Cuc Phuong National Park.
-Currently EPRC Vietnam is managed under Vietnam Primate Conservation Program and it is operated by Zoo Leipzig and Cuc Phuong National Park.
+Starting from March 1993, Tilo Nadler built EPRC Vietnam and became the Director of the rescue center in Cúc Phương National Park.
+Currently EPRC Vietnam is managed under Vietnam Primate Conservation Program and it is operated by Zoo Leipzig and Cúc Phương National Park.
 Tilo Nadler has retired from the center, and it is now run by contracted Directors from Zoo Leipzig.